-Essential jazz standards, part 1 As you build up your collection of tunes it’s likely that the bulk of your growing repertoire will consist of what is known as jazz standards.
-Although this term covers a wide range of material, it usually refers to well known songs played by jazz musicians but originally written for… Read more »
+As you build up your collection of essential jazz repertoire it’s likely that the bulk of your growing collection will consist of what is known as jazz standards.
+Although this term covers a wide range of material, it usually refers to well known songs played by jazz musicians but originally written for Broadway musicals by… Read more »

 Learn Jazz standards part 3: Tunes in 3/4 time